 Other recent books include Researching critical reflection in the professions, derived from a collaborative ESRC seminar series.

 Linden has written extensively with Hazel Reid on using narrative methods in career counselling.
 This involved engaging with practitioners in diverse workshops to develop narrative approaches in career guidance, trialling these, and researching the experience, in depth, over time.
 He also writes on psychoanalysis and education with Dr Alan Bainbridge.

 Teaching and subject expertise

 Linden taught on the BA in Lifelong Learning and Masters courses.
 He developed modules on the MA in Career Guidance and Counselling; and Professional Practice in Post-Compulsory Education, and the MA in Early Years.
-He leed devised modules for the EdD and MA programmes using in-depth auto/biographical methods and an interdisciplinary psychosocial interpretative frame.
+He devised and led modules for the EdD and MA programmes using in-depth auto/biographical methods and an interdisciplinary psychosocial interpretative frame.
 His work for the EU-financed Erasmus Intensive Programme enhanced the international engagement of doctoral students, across the University.
 Active networks continue, via Facebook and other social media.

 Linden has taught Masters and doctoral students in various universities, internationally as well as nationally.
 He has been a Visiting Professor at the University of Milano Bicocca, the Université de Paris Nanterre and Michigan State.
 He also works as a psychoanalytic psychotherapist, and uses what he calls 'psychosocial' perspectives, grounded in auto/biographical narrative research in a clinical style, in interpreting learning lives.